Caste panchayat: Responsibilities

 Traditionally, panchayats have adjudicated disputes involving caste members in open meetings.
 The issues brought before these bodies can include: managing temples and schools, property disputes, marital relations, and breaches of community rules (such as extravagant spending on weddings or the eating, drinking, or killing of certain animals, such as cows).
 Penalties include monetary fines, offering a feast to the caste members or to Brahmins, or temporary or permanent excommunication from the caste.
 Pilgrimage and self-humiliation are also occasionally imposed.
 Physical punishment was levied on occasion but is now uncommon.

 When the Evidence Act was passed in 1872, some caste members began to take their cases before civil or criminal courts rather than have them adjudicated by the caste panchayat.
 Nevertheless, these bodies still exist and exert leadership roles within their respective groups.

 Khap

 A Khap is a clan, or a group of related clans, mainly among the Jats of western Uttar Pradesh, Haryana, Rajasthan, Gujarat and some parts of Madhya Pradesh.
 The term has also been used in other communities.
 A Khap panchayat is an assembly of Khap elders, and a Sarv Khap (literally, "all Khaps") meeting is an assembly of many Khaps.
 A Khap panchayat is concerned with the affairs of the Khap it represents.
 It is not affiliated with the democratically elected local assemblies that are also termed panchayat, and has no official government recognition or authority, but it can exert significant social influence within a community.
 Baliyan Khap, led by the late farmer's leader Mahendra Singh Tikait, is a well-known Jat Khap.

+Movies

+Izzatnagari Ki Asabhya Betiyaan is a highly acclaimed documentary film (Hindi) directed by Nakul Singh Sawhney.
+The film is based on the true and poignant story of five Jat girls from Haryana who raised their voice against the arbitrary decrees of Khap Panchayats and the evils like honour killings.